Down in the Valley (film): Plot

-When Tobe's father returns home to find Tobe alone on her bed, barely alive, he suspects Harlan, who has failed in an attempt at calling 9-1-1 and run away.
-Wade rushes Tobe to the hospital, where she is attached to a breathing machine and remains in a coma.
+When Tobe's father returns home to find Tobe alone on her bed, barely alive, he suspects Harlan, who has failed in an attempt at calling 911 and run away.
+Wade rushes Tobe to the hospital, where she is attached to a respirator and remains in a coma.
 Harlan, who is covered in Tobe's blood, then shoots himself in the side to conceal Tobe's blood and also make it look like it was Wade who had shot them.
 Harlan finds Lonnie and convinces him that it was really Wade who shot Tobe, and that Harlan was wounded while trying to stop him.
 Tobe regains consciousness at the hospital and Wade realizes that Harlan has taken Lonnie.
 At night while Harlan and Lonnie are by a fire, Wade, Charlie and a detective named Sheridan arrive.
 Harlan shoots Charlie before riding off with Lonnie.

 They stumble upon a Western film set where shooting has just begun.
-Wade and Sheridan arrive with two more cops.
-During the shootout, Harlan guns down detective Sheridan and one of the cops.
+Wade and Sheridan arrive with two more police officers.
+During the shootout, Harlan shoots Detective Sheridan and one of the police officers.
 Harlan and Lonnie escape to a construction site, where Wade finds them and another shootout ensues.
 Wade shoots Harlan to death to the horror of Lonnie.

 Later, Wade drives Tobe and Lonnie to a place where Tobe and Harlan had a pleasant day.
 Tobe is holding a box that contains Harlan's ashes.
 Her brother asks her what they should say about him.
 She replies, "Don't say anything, just think it," and scatters the ashes.